coretao-infra/moreLLMMCP/scratchpad/design-considerations.md

 # Design Considerations for moreLLMMCP

+**Project structure and guidance are up to date as of June 2025.
+All MCP apps are under `apps/`, each as a self-contained Azure Function App.
+See below for canonical structure and best practices.**

 This document outlines the design philosophy and architectural decisions for the moreLLMMCP project.

 ## Project Overview